brendacs/colludia-gatsby/src/content/posts/picks/2020-08-03-7-eye-catching-story-rich-indie-games-pyg-3.markdown

 > Game Director Story is an unflinching and satirical look behind-the-scenes at how big-budget AAA games are made.
 Based on first-hand accounts by industry veterans, Players experience the emotional roller coaster of guiding a team through the agonizing decisions and compromises needed to ship a game.

-What better game to begin with than the aptly titled _[Game Director Story](https://store.steampowered.com/app/1305180/Game_Director_Story)_ developed by [Double Blit Games](https://www.doubleblit.com/)?
+What better game to begin with than the aptly titled [_Game Director Story](https://store.steampowered.com/app/1305180/Game_Director_Story) developed by [Double Blit Games_](https://www.doubleblit.com/)?
 This animal-filled story coming in late 2020 is not only super cute, but also has a story relatable to all in the game development industry.

 When working and talking with a lot of indie game developers these days, I catch glimpses of their hardship in creating games, but I know I can't completely grasp just how much they go through to get their game to the finish line and on people's radars.
 Being able to experience the life of a game director no doubt appeals to me, and I can already tell I'll have to make hard decisions and juggle the emotions of my team with the tight deadlines of executives.
 But I'll have fun doing it with my cute animal team!